1ssb/mangroves/README.md

 #### `index()`
 - Easily organize and retrieve variables with built-in indexing based on depth and data type.

+## Special Functionalities in Mangrove

+### `tocuda`: Seamless Data Transfer to GPU (CUDA)

+The `tocuda` method is a powerful tool designed to streamline the transition of your variables to the GPU, specifically if a CUDA-enabled GPU is available.
+This function enables you to efficiently utilize the power of GPUs for enhanced computation.
+When calling `tocuda`, you can specify optional parameters such as the desired depth or data type.
+Mangrove will automatically identify variables that match the specified criteria and move their tensor data to the CUDA memory space.
+This ensures seamless integration of GPU acceleration without the need for complex manual transfers.

+### Depth 0: Pre-Configured Untyped Data

+Mangrove introduces the concept of Depth 0, designed to manage untyped data efficiently.
+Depth 0 acts as a pre-configured container for various data types, including integers, floats, strings, and PyTorch tensors.
+This allows you to initialize variables without specifying their types, making it a versatile foundation for managing different data types in an organized manner.
+Any variable added at Depth 0 will be untyped and flexible, simplifying the early stages of variable management.

+### `push`: Dynamic Variable Depth Modification

+The `push` functionality within Mangrove facilitates dynamic and flexible management of variable depths.
+By utilizing `push`, you can adjust the depth of a variable, allowing it to seamlessly transition to a different level within the depth hierarchy.
+However, it's important to note that the `push` operation can only be performed on variables located at Depth 0.
+This feature is particularly valuable when you need to reorganize your variables based on evolving requirements or to optimize the efficiency of your data processing pipeline.

+Incorporating these specialized functionalities enhances the versatility and adaptability of the Mangrove library, offering you dynamic control over variable depths, efficient GPU utilization, and a foundation for untyped data management.

 ## Practical Applications

 ### Computer Vision: